 Although not very different from a Functional organization structure as far as the Project Manager’s role is concerned, Multidivisional organization structure does offer the possibility of a Project Manager performing some amount of coordination work as well.
 This may include hosting meetings, communicating project status etc. The Project Manager is more of a Project Coordinator in this structure.
 Decisions pertaining to budget or resource allocation are still a function of the Functional Manager.
 One of the key aspects of this organization structure is the fact that each division might have a completely different way of managing projects with its own governance framework and management roles.
 This is almost as if the divisions are operating as different companies.

 Matrix organizations are very popular especially because many organizations fall into this category.
 This is where the Functional and the Project Manager share authority.
 Matrix organizations are further divided into three subcategories,

 In Weak Matrix organization structure, the Functional Manager has higher authority as compared to the Project Manager.
 Functional Managers are responsible for resource related decisions as well as approving all other major project decisions.
 With some limited say in decision making, the Project Manager is still an Expediter or a Coordinator in this setting.

 In Balanced Matrix organization structure, the project team members practically report to two bosses!
 Project Managers and Functional Managers share authority.
 This is achieved by Project Managers getting the people management decisions approved by Functional Managers while Functional Managers too getting the project related decisions approved by the Project Manager.

 c.
 Strong Matrix

-From PMP exam perspective, consider yourself a PM in a balanced matrix structure unless stated otherwise in the question.
+From PMP exam perspective, consider yourself a PM in a Matrix organization structure unless stated otherwise.

 Check more articles on Project Management Basics